BECAUSE WE CARE: VISITOR GUIDELINES

 Outpatient services and procedures in hospital: Two visitors in the waiting room, as capacity allows.
-Labor & Delivery: One support person may be present at all times.
-Additional visitor permitted must be worn at all times during the visit.
+Labor & Delivery: One visitor at all times.
+Two additional visitors are permitted during must be worn at all times during the visit.
 Visitor guidelines are subject